 What the Walk for Hospice Means to Hospice Nurses

-Each spring, more than 2,000 people from across the South Shore gather for the Walk for Hospice.
-Now in its 27th year, the Walk for Hospice raises funds to support the more than 600 hospice patients and their families served by Hospice of the South Shore.
+More than 2,000 people from across the South Shore gather for the Walk for Hospice.
+Now in its 28th year, the Walk for Hospice raises funds to support the more than 600 hospice patients and their families served by Hospice of the South Shore.

 As participants start fundraising for this important event, we wanted to share the stories of the talented and compassionate caregivers that deliver hospice care.
 We recently sat down with hospice nurses Teddy Decosta, RN, and Michelle Bache, RN, to learn more about how the Walk for Hospice supports what they do every day for patients on the South Shore.

 Teddy: When I first started out as a nurse, I worked in rehabilitation at a skilled nursing facility.
 When we did have hospice patients on the floor, I felt like I couldn’t give them my time.
 Hospice care allows me to sit with the patient and the family and I feel like I make a difference.

 This is always something that I’ve been interested in.
 My dad died suddenly when I was seven.
 There are a lot of things that now, as an adult, I wish I could have said or moments we could have had.
 This is nice to help families get that closure.

 Michelle: When you become a hospice nurse, you’re definitely answering a calling.
 It’s not something that you can just jump into if you’re not dedicated.
 Like Teddy, my Mom was at home on hospice before I became a nurse.
 Her hospice nurse was amazing.
 She came in, she kept my Mom comfortable.
 I was only 19 and my brother and sister were 16, so I was the one taking care of her.
 It really inspired me.
 I wanted to be able to take care of people like she took care of my mother.